The online shopping industry has been growing at an incredible rate, and so have ecommerce challenges.

 Solution: Take proper steps to verify online shoppers' information.
 Always send a verification link when a customer signs up.
 With COD purchases, an automated call could even go out to the customer, asking them to validate the delivery address.
 Also, use automation to identify fake phone numbers and email addresses and check whether zip codes match with the state/city.

 And of course, look out for signs of suspicious activity.
 This could take the form of particularly high value or large orders.

-One of the most significant issues of online retailing is achieving an effective omnichannel strategy.
+One of the biggest problems an online retailer faces is achieving an effective omnichannel strategy.
 Customers expect they can reach out to your brand through any number of touchpoints, such as your website, phone, email, social media, your store, and more.
 All of these touchpoints need to be unified.

 In fact, according to ecomdash, any business that isn’t moving toward an omnichannel retailing strategy will likely be left behind.